top of page

 Even when place loses its way and jumps down a rabbit hole of grossly inappropriate ventures like now, many believe that the mystic realm's supernatural powers will ALWAYS prevail over any human-use, inappropriate intent, given time.

-That instead it's been regressing further away under self-interested, private-minded intent doesn't mean it can't bounce back in the future.
+That instead it's been regressing even further away under self-interested, private-minded intent, doesn't mean it can't bounce back in the future.

-Either new 'ownership's' hearts will melt or, barring that miracle, they run it into the ground until Infinite Spirit eventually foils their wonky intentions to try keep occupying one of humanity's precious healing realms that's obviously meant to be shared with all earth's children.
+Either the new 'ownership's' hearts will melt or, barring that miracle, they run it into the ground until Infinite Spirit eventually foils the misguided intent to try occupying one of humanity's precious healing realms, one that's obviously meant to be shared with all earth's children.

-Then they'll throw in towel, ideally redeeming themselves a bit and gaining an ultimate Springs legacy by selling the place at fair price to one or a group interested in restoring the land to its former ways of cultural diversity and open-mindedness and genuine service, at last locking it into being into a protected institution forever dedicated to serving the greater good.
+Then they'll throw in towel, ideally redeeming themselves somewhat and thereby gaining an ultimate Springs legacy by selling the place at fair price to one or a group psyched to restore the land to its former glory as a natural healing oasis and at last locking it into becoming a protected institution permanently dedicated to serving the greater good.

-One to be enjoyed by all on mindful paths, the land merrily resonating with the grand, albeit fitful, rebirth of our little blue ball whirling through space.
+One to be enjoyed by all on mindful paths, the land again merrily resonating with the grand (if fitful) rebirth of our little blue ball whirling through space.

-Countless fans believe the place deserves nothing less.
+Countless fans hold that the place deserves nothing less.

 Editorial addendum